cnmusco/graph-similarity-learning/README.md

 # Learning Networks from Random Walk-Based Node Similarities
-This is a collection of algorithms for learning network structure from effective resistances and other random-walk-based similarities, as described in the paper [Learning Networks from Random Walk-Based Node Similarities](http://thePaper).
+This is a collection of algorithms for learning network structure from effective resistances and other random walk-based similarities, as described in the paper [Learning Networks from Random Walk-Based Node Similarities](http://thePaper).

-Includes methods for exact graph recovery, heuristic methods, and optimization-based approaches (both convex and non-convex).
-See the paper for details on and comparision of these methods.
+The repository includes methods for exact graph recovery, heuristic methods, and optimization-based approaches (both convex and non-convex).
+See the paper for details and comparision of these methods.

 # Matlab Code